 The sentence was given by Judge Cortland Corsones after he pondered the matter for half an hour.
 The sentencing hearing started Wednesday and was initially scheduled to go into today.

 On Monday Campbell-Copp pleaded no contest to 15 felony counts of false pretenses, a felony count of theft of services, and four misdemeanor charges of bad checks.
 The charges stem from entering into publishing contracts with a number of authors though his company Historical Pages.
 Manchester and Hinesburg police said authors would give him between $6,000 and $10,000 to work on and publish a book.
 Some authors had their projects partially completed while others received nothing for their money.
-Some victims were printers or people Campbell-Copp hired to work on some of the projects.

 "This is about the worst Ponzi scheme I've seen in my career," said Deputy State's Attorney Christina Rainville, who argued for Campbell-Copp to serve between eight and 40 years in prison along with being barred from using the Internet, a cellular phone, or engage in entrepreneurship or publishing.

 "It's the victim's greed in a typical Ponzi scheme that fuels the fire.
 What makes this case so unusual and so horrible is that the victims here are completely blameless," she said.
 "These victims are salt of the earth Vermonters, the people that we in Vermont take pride in: Our farmers, our artists, our teachers, our retirees.
 These are not sophisticated investors out to make an extra buck by a guy who has inside information, these are people like us."